The Self-Doubt Wave that Topples me from time to time

 Water symbolizes the unconscious and emotional world.
 How you would swim in the ocean is how you ought to deal with your feelings, dive right in.

 I want to show up real and authentic.
-Which means that I expose that even though I guide people through their messes, I too am a mess.
+Which means that I expose that even though I can guide people through their messes, I too am a mess.
 Deeply messy, deep in self-doubt, deep in “what the hell do I do now someone please help me because I don’t know if I can anymore.”
 It is simply part of life, no matter how connected to the other side of these emotions I am.
 In fact, the deeper I connect with joy and uplift, the deeper I connect with sorrow, weight, and horribly uncomfortable, unbearable feelings.
 That’s just how it works.
 Reminding myself of that is so helpful when I am in the middle of the mess.
 It helps me to remember that this is part of what it is to be fully alive, fully human.
 I would not trade any piece of this beautiful, messy, then gorgeous, then ugly again life I get to live.